 Illinois prenuptial agreements are governed by the Illinois Uniform Premarital Agreement Act (750 ILCS 10/1, et seq.).
 In order to be valid, premarital agreements must be in writing and signed by both parties.
 Prenuptial agreements need not be witnessed or filed with any governmental agencies or courts.

 Prenuptial agreements only become effective after the parties get married.
 If the marriage never occurs, any prenuptial agreements are void.
 Prenuptial agreements can be amended or revoked after marriage by the written agreement of both spouses.

 Prenuptial agreements can be especially advantageous in a number of circumstances:

 - Reducing the Expense and Stress of Potential Divorce Proceedings: If you have been previously married and have been through an expensive and litigious divorce, a prenuptial agreement is a great way to ensure that this does not happen again.
-Any issues that are properly resolved in the premarital agreement will not have to be litigated in a potential divorce.
-This can save both parties significant money on attorney fees, as well as significant amount of stress and negative feeling toward one another.
+Any issues that are appropriately resolved in the premarital agreement will not have to be litigated in a potential divorce.
+This can save both parties significant money on attorney fees, as well as a significant amount of stress and negative feeling toward one another.
 For people who have been through a difficult divorce, prenuptial agreements are also an alternative to simply choosing not to get married again.

 - Preservation of Assets for Children from a Prior Marriage: If you have children from a prior marriage, you may want to ensure that your premarital assets are preserved for their benefit rather than divided in the divorce.
 A prenuptial agreement can accomplish this.